 Lunch in The Trendy Gros Neighborhood

-After Monte Igueldo, take a cab over to the other side of San Sebastian to visit the hip and trendy neighborhood of Gros, located near Zurriola beach.
+After Mount Igueldo, take a cab over to the other side of San Sebastian to visit the hip and trendy neighborhood of Gros, located near Zurriola beach.

 Stroll along the Playa Gros where you can watch local surfers catch waves.
 Further inland, stroll through the streets of this young neighborhood and enjoy the trendy boutiques and leafy squares.

 Dinner tonight is at one of the best restaurants in the world, so as you decide where to eat in Gros, you may want to go lighter on lunch today.
 But in a city like San Sebastian where every bite is more delicious than the next, that can be hard to do.